There is little dispute in either conventional or alternative health circles about the critical importance of vitamin C to optimal wellness.

 Given that natural vitamin C is destroyed by heat and that the vast majority of “vitamin C” supplements and foods fortified with “vitamin C” don’t contain any true vitamin C at all, what is a person who needs to supplement with this critical nutrient to do?

 Finding a quality vitamin C supplement is indeed hard!
-In fact, I didn’t take a vitamin C supplement for years simply because I couldn’t find one that was 100% whole foods based with no additives whatsoever.
+In fact, I didn’t take one for years simply because I couldn’t find one that was 100% whole foods based with no additives whatsoever.
 Every single time I tried one that was “almost” good enough, I would end up stopping it as it would inevitably give me bad headaches.

 It is only in the past few months that I have finally started to take a vitamin C supplement regularly because at last I found a line that is low heat processed, whole foods based, and entirely additive free.
 The funny thing is, the products were right under my nose all along and I didn’t even realize it!